SAP-samples/teched2025-DA160/exercises/ex1/README.md

 - Provision and include SAP Databricks

 ### Guided Tour:
-A guided tour is a clickthrough where the next click is pre-determined.
-The element to be explored next will be highlighted when you click anywhere on the screen.

 <b>Start the tour [here](https://tour-viewer.platform.saleo.io/0e902660-fbc8-4d3f-888d-2470b23a80d3). </b> Open the guided tour using the context menu and selecting **Open link in new tab** to stay keep the exercise page open.
 Explanations are provided below to help you understand the exercise.